atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 .
 I'
 I
-.1' “The man who would scorn to ab h ‘ •
+.1' The man who would scorn to ab h ‘ •
 : J
-^ as you have done, " laid Charles, “is,
+^ as you have done, " laid Charles, is,
 , far from being your inferior, that he is superior to you in every re fpe<5t."
 *
 «
-LI “That shall be tried, " answered
+LI That shall be tried, " answered
-Lumley : “I shall be near the ring in “Hyde Park tomorrow, as soon as it “is light, with pistols, in order to chai stize you for your infolence.’*
+Lumley : I shall be near the ring in Hyde Park tomorrow, as soon as it is light, with pistols, in order to chai stize you for your infolence.’*
 I
 I